Metanorma: Aequitate Verum

 Note

-attachment description is needed for accessibility and conformance with PDF/A and PDF/UA.
+Attachment description is needed for accessibility and required for conformance with PDF/A and PDF/UA.

 Example 1.
 Example of attaching the schemas/schema.txt file